Wind-WindKids/winding/samples/sophieandwind/winter.md

 “I still can’t believe Mom and Dad are letting you fly overseas alone,” he added.

 “Dad laughed.
 “She’s ready.
 And the world’s ready for her.”

+@left.background: light, wintery, sense of motion, trees, wind, no people

-@right: page, image
+@right: page, image, portrait-oriented
 Airport departure hall, winter light through tall glass.
-Sophie stands with her small rolling suitcase, her dad’s arm around her shoulders.
-Her brother relaxed, preppy, next to her mom, one hand rubbing his arm.
-Mom's hair is dark brown, brother in late tweens.
-Behind them, travelers move toward the security queue; Bashful Lamb peeks from the side pocket of Sophie’s bag.
+Sophie stands with her small rolling suitcase and her blue backpack with Hawaiian patterns on it.
+Her dad’s arm around her shoulders.
+Her brother, in late tweens, relaxed, preppy, next to her mom, one hand rubbing his arm.
+Mom's hair is dark brown.
+Behind them, a few people passing through the security, no security guards visible; Small Bashful Lamb toy peeks from the side pocket of Sophie’s backpack with Hawaiian patterns.

 --
 airport_departure: spread, landscape-oriented
 --
-@left: page, text
+@left: page, text-only, portrait-oriented

 She went quickly through the security, no line, no waiting.

-Sophie felt a little nervous, it went so fast, and she was alone now.
+Sophie felt a little nervous,
+it went so fast,
+and she was alone now.

+@left.background: pale winter light, motion in the air, no people, a few cloud wisps

-@right: page, image
+@right: page, image, portrait-oriented
-Sophie at Charles de Gaulle airport, holding her small rolling suitcase, wearing an unaccompanied minor lanyard.
-Bashful Lamb on the conveyor belt through the X-ray.
-Boarding pass in her hand: *Paris → San Francisco*.
+Sophie at the airport alone, holding her small rolling suitcase, wearing a lanyard.
+Her backpack with Hawaiian patterns on it is coming out from the conveyor belt after the security check.

 --
 arrival_sfo: page, portrait-oriented, image
 --
+@left: page, image, portrait-oriented
+Glass walls at San Francisco International.
+Winter light pours in, but it’s warm and golden.
+Wind and Sophie huging, grinning.
+Palm trees sway outside.

+@right: page, text-only, centered
 The flight was the longest and most boring she had ever taken.